-We mainly consider the cases where $\Omega=\Omega'$ is the unit disk $\mathbb D$ with $\partial \mathbb D=\mathbb S$ and the upper half-plane $\mathbb H$ with $\partial \mathbb H=\mathbb R$.
-Both cases can be treated equivalently, but we use $\mathbb D$ only in Section \ref{2}, and $\mathbb H$ in the other sections.
-Most of the theorems stated in this paper have already appeared in the literature.
-In Sections \ref{2} and \ref{3}, we introduce two widely used quasiconformal extensions: the Douady--Earle and the Beurling--Ahlfors.
-Section \ref{4} contains recent results of H. Wei and the author about the FKP extension, which is a variant of the Beurling--Ahlfors extension.
-In Section \ref{5}, we explain utility of the bi-Lipschitz property of quasiconformal maps in the arguments of Teichm\"uller spaces.
+We primarily consider two cases: when $\Omega$ is the unit disk $\mathbb{D}$ with $\partial \Omega=\mathbb{S}$, and when $\Omega$ is the upper half-plane $\mathbb{H}$ with $\partial \Omega=\mathbb{R}$.
+Both cases can be treated equivalently, but we use $\mathbb{D}$ only in Section \ref{2} and $\mathbb{H}$ in the remaining sections.
+Most of the theorems presented in this paper have already been discussed in the literature.
+In Sections \ref{2} and \ref{3}, we introduce two widely used quasiconformal extensions: the Douady--Earle and the Beurling--Ahlfors extensions.
+Section \ref{4} contains recent results by H. Wei and the author regarding the FKP extension, which is a variant of the Beurling--Ahlfors extension.
+In Section \ref{5}, we explore the utility of the bi-Lipschitz property of quasiconformal maps in the context of arguments concerning Teichm\"uller spaces.
 Theorem \ref{biLip} in Section \ref{6} is a slight generalization of a known result concerning the Ahlfors--Weill extension.
-Finally in Section \ref{7}, we consider the bi-Lipschitz extension in the Euclidean metric of bi-Lipschitz embeddings onto chord-arc curves.
+Finally, in Section \ref{7}, we consider the bi-Lipschitz extension in the Euclidean metric of bi-Lipschitz embeddings onto chord-arc curves.

-{\it Notation.} Comparable relations $\gtrsim$ and $\lesssim$ mean inequalities up to uniformly bounded multiplicative constants.
-When the both relations are satisfied, we denote it by $\asymp$.
+\textit{Notation.} The comparable relations $\gtrsim$ and $\lesssim$ indicate inequalities up to uniformly bounded multiplicative constants.
+When both relations hold, we denote it by $\asymp$.